Asia Pacific Resort (Beitou Branch)

 25.1152° N, 121.5150° E

-If you’re looking for a chilled hot spring retreat in Taipei, I would highly recommend this large Onsen resort, situated in the volcanic hot spring area of Beitou – North of Taipei City.
-The large Japanese-zen themed 72,000 square feet Asia Pacific Resort Beitou (www.apresort.com.tw/) consists of 140 rooms surrounded by bamboo trees opened in December 2017, filling your bathroom with a private onsen freshly pumped from hot springs inside the ground.
+If you’re looking for that perfect chilled out hot spring retreat in Taipei, I would highly recommend this large modern Onsen resort, situated in the volcanic hot spring area of Beitou – North of Taipei City.
+This large Japanese-zen themed 72,000 square feet Asia Pacific Resort Beitou (www.apresort.com.tw/) consists of 140 rooms surrounded by bamboo trees opened in December 2017, filling your bathroom with a private onsen freshly pumped from hot springs inside the ground.

 So what are hot springs for?